Snehagupta1907/somnia-defi-hack/replit.md

-# NexSwap DEX Platform
+# SwapDotSo DEX Platform

 ## Overview

-NexSwap is a decentralized exchange (DEX) platform built as a full-stack TypeScript application.
+SwapDotSo is a decentralized exchange (DEX) platform built as a full-stack TypeScript application.
 It provides token swapping, liquidity pool management, and analytics functionality with support for both Balancer and Uniswap V3 pool types.
 The platform features a modern React frontend with a Node.js/Express backend and PostgreSQL database integration.

 ## User Preferences